logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-3-extending-testarchitect/lesson-8-using-an-automation-harness/working-with-the-c-bundle-harness/user-scripted-c-bundle-harness-action-that-interacts-with-gui/implementing-the-c-gui-interfacing-action/_index.md

     }
     ```

-    **Note:** As seen, this is just a stub at the moment, with no actual code as of yet.
+{{<note>}} As seen, this is just a stub at the moment, with no actual code as of yet.
 Over the next several steps, we will build up the code to create the getListViewRowValue\(\) function definition.

 3. The following code validates the window's entity object.